 I was privileged in my position at More House to be able to see the long term impact that Speech and Language Therapy intervention can have on a child's communication.
 In my role as a Lead Senior Speech and Language Therapist I supervised other Speech and Language Therapists as well as providing Speech and Language Therapy intervention for boys with Specific Learning Difficulties and Developmental Language Disorders.

-I am passionate about supporting children and their families, and for me the most rewarding part of being a Speech and Language Therapist is not just witnessing the progress children make with their communication, but enabling them to recognise how much they are capable of.
+I am passionate about supporting children, their families and their educational settings.
+For me the most rewarding part of being a Speech and Language Therapist is not just witnessing the progress children make with their communication, but enabling them to recognise how much they are capable of.